conan-io/docs/reference/tools/sbom.rst

 Instead of using a standard, we can take a Conan-based approach.
 Thanks to the ``conanfile.subgraph.serialize()`` function, we can directly obtain information about the dependencies of our program.
-In the following example, we can see a hook that generates this simplified SBOM.
+In the following example, we can see a hook that generates a simplified SBOM consisting of the serialization of the subgraph, which includes all data Conan has about the specific dependencies.

 .. code-block:: python